denten-books/plain-text/40-screen.md

 reality of media practice.
 Nostalgia for "analog" oneness and continuity should itself fall under the critical gaze, examined alongside media marketing slogans advertising gapless playback and lossless file formats.
-To long for the analog is to long for the experience of oneness, which was never there in the first place.
+To long for the analog is to long for the experience of oneness, which was never attainable the first place.

 Indeed, it appears that the whole matter of digital representation rests on